cbm-bhargav/SI-Chat-Application/README.md

-This is a my first project which  is mainly a video calling website which to have quality communication.
+This is a my first project which  is mainly a video calling website known as SI Chat.